-Happy International Pillow Fight Day!
-In honor of the occasion, grab the pillow off your bed and start whacking people!
-Just use caution: Pillow fights can lead to some serious trouble.
+International Pillow Fight Day lands on April 2 this year.
+And while this hallowed occasion is all about whacking your loved ones with your favorite feather-filled weapon of choice, remember to use caution: Pillow fights can lead to some serious trouble.
 Don’t believe us?
 Here are some examples of times pillow fights took a turn for the worse, ripped straight from the headlines.

 1. "Fights Postponed"

-In 1896, a carnival prizefight between pugilistis named Fitzsimmons and Maher when "Maher came in here this morning with a badly inflamed eye," the New York Times reported.
-According to the paper, the El Paso bout had to be canceled due to an injury Maher sustained in a pillow fight.
-The fighter claimed the inflammation was a result of dirt from training, but the Fitzsimmons party insisted it was from a pillow fight.
+In 1896, a carnival prizefight between pugilists named Fitzsimmons and Maher had to be postponed when "Maher came in here this morning with a badly inflamed eye," The New York Times reported [PDF].
+Maher claimed the inflammation was a result of dirt from training, but the Fitzsimmons party insisted it was from a pillow fight Maher participated in under "Vassar College rules" with his trainer.
 Regardless, Maher claimed he could not fight until the following Monday.

-2. "Boy, 4, as Good as New After Fall of 65 Feet: Tumbles Out Window During Pillow Fight, but Recovers and Asks for Ice Cream"
+2. "[Boy] Tumbles Out Window During Pillow Fight, but Recovers and Asks for Ice Cream"

-In 1921, the New York Tribune reported that a small boy named Charles Hunton fell from his building after having a pillow fight with his brother Arthur.
+In 1921, the New York Tribune reported that a 4-year-old boy named Charles Hunton fell from his building after having a pillow fight with his brother, Arthur.
 Although Charles was knocked unconscious, a hospital examination found no broken bones or internal injuries.
-When asked how he was feeling, the boy nonchalantly said he was “fine” and asked for some ice cream.
+When asked how he was feeling, the boy nonchalantly said he was “fine,” then told his mom to "get me some ice cream."

 Leave it to the police to ruin yet another good pillow fight.
-In 2009, a public pillow fight planned at Campus Martius Park was shut down before it even began.
-Detroit Free Press said police arrived at the scene and sent potential fighters home.
-"We don't have a problem with consenting adults hitting each other with pillows, but the issue becomes cleanup," Detroit Spokesperson James Tate said.
+In 2009, another public pillow fight planned at Campus Martius Park was shut down before it even began.
+The Associated Press said police arrived at the scene and sent potential fighters home.
+Detroit police spokesperson James Tate said the issue wasn't the fight that they were concerned with—it was the potential cleanup.

-According to the Baltimore Sun, 37-year-old Thomas Ruby was convicted of assault in 1956—with a pillow.
-His brother John Ruby, who pressed the charges, said he was hit with a pillow and strangled at 2:30 a.m.
-Thomas Ruby was said to have piled up 50 to 60 charges for similar offenses.
+In 1956, The Baltimore Sun reported that 37-year-old Thomas Ruby was convicted of assault—with a pillow.
+It was John Ruby, the assailant's brother, who pressed the charges, saying he was hit with a pillow and strangled at 2:30 a.m.
+Thomas was said to have piled up 50 to 60 charges for similar offenses.